YES you can go party at Glasto, V, Bestival & co! Just check out our Survival Guide first and make your dreams of festival bliss a reality

-It’s also never a good idea to try something new at a festival – especially if it’s some dodgy tablet with a funny picture on it which was slipped to you by a bloke in the dance tent who looks like Bez.
+It’s also never a good idea to try something new at a festival – especially if it’s some dodgy tablet with a funny picture on it that was slipped to you by a bloke in the dance tent who looks like Bez.
 It could be absolutely anything, from paracetamol to ketamine.
 If you do decide to try something, you can buy drug test kits here which can be used to identify the substance.

 Know your limits, and don’t attempt to push them any further when you’re a million miles away from home, somewhere in a field in Hampshire.

 Don’t think that you’re a failure if you need to go and have a little sit down every now and then.
 The festival will be full of people who are crashing out all over the place and they don’t all have arthritis.
 Be kind to yourself.
 “Take it easy!” says Dr Kavanagh.
 “Try and get some sleep, remain hydrated and give your body a chance to recover from the exertions of the festival.”